Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 - Either enter the path of the file e.g. `var/lib/jenkins/.ssh/id_rsa`, or add the private SSH key to the input field.
 ![image](pictures/sshs.png)

 - Add SSH server details.
-Give the Production server's hostname (IP address), username for logging in and remote directory (/home/prod-vm).
+Give the Production server's hostname (IP address), username for logging in, and remote directory (/home/prod-vm).
 Click on `Test Configuration` and it should return `success` as shown in the below image:

 ![image](pictures/ssh-server.png)